3 Weeks In The UK Itinerary

 If you have 3 weeks in the UK, you must include Scotland on your itinerary.
 When one thinks of Scotland, we quickly go to the inaudible England accent and the very traditional kilt (a Scottish skirt-like).
 But this country is more than that.

-Not only it’s filled with beautiful destinations for hiking, camping, and historical spots – Scotland is rich in culture and offers such wide and interesting varieties of whisky.
 If you’re a fan of Harry Potter, there are more filming locations and activities you can do here.
 Do you know that golf came from Scotland?

 edinburgh castle, loch ness - 3 Weeks In The UK Itinerary